SoCalChristina/feedreader/README.md

 Requirements
 ===========
-Jasmine version 2.1.2 is used in this project. (https://github.com/jasmine/jasmine/releases/tag/v2.2.1) A web browser
+Jasmine version 2.1.2 is used in this project. (https://github.com/jasmine/jasmine/releases/tag/v2.2.1)...
-Dev tools
+...A web browser...
+...Dev tools...

 Instructions
 ============